Lisbon in October 2025

 10. Dinner rush is 8:30–9:30 pm—go earlier for less wait at popular spots.

-Frequently asked questions about visiting Paris in October
+Frequently asked questions about visiting Lisbon in October

 Is October a good time to visit Lisbon?